mnomn/PiFun/inkCal/README.md

 The python script fetch weather, then prints the weather and date on the display.

+## Install

-InkyPhat python library has to be installed on the pi.
+- InkyPhat python library has to be installed on the pi.
+- Rename inkCal.json.template to inkCal.json.template and set correct vales.
+- Install with make install_rpi
+- Enable systemd (from ssh terminal) "sudo systemctl enable inkCal"

 ## Todo